DelphiWorlds/Kastri/Demos/SpeechRecognition/ReadMe.md

 ### Supported Delphi versions

-The demo should compile and work for at least versions 10.3.3 and 10.4.x
+The demo should compile and work for at least versions 10.3.3, 10.4.x and 11

+When moving between Delphi versions, for Android please make sure you right-click the Libraries node under Target Platforms > Android (32 or 64-bit) and click "Revert System files to default"

 ### Supported Platforms